-The Bluford Branch Library is located in Kansas City's east side.
-Along with its strong collections in African American literature it is the first library in the Kansas City Public Library system to host a Health & Wellness Center.
+The Lucile H. Bluford Branch is located in Kansas City's east side.
+Along with its strong collections in African American literature, it is the first Kansas City Public Library location to host a Health & Wellness Center.

 Village Post Office